kirillbdev/php-data-transformer/README.md

 ### 3. Type casting

-You can specify which type to cast for certain properties in DTO.
+You can specify which type you want to cast for certain properties in DTO.
 Use the `@Cast("type")` annotation for this.
 At this moment package support next types: int, float, bool.

 ```php
 namespace MyApp\Dto;